 Located on a small bluff on the south coast of Providenciales, the rock carvings at Sapodilla Hill represent bygone sentiments left by shipwrecked sailors and travelers as they waited for their ships.
 The inscriptions found here include names, dates, symbols, and simple depictions of ships and buildings.
-The age of these carvings range from the mid-1700s and well into the 1800s.
+The age of these carvings ranges from the mid-1700s and well into the 1800s.

 Due to theft and vandalism, and some stones having been removed in 2010 during a preservation project, there’s little left to see.
 The area is still worth a visit though as there are excellent views from the top of Sapodilla Hill.

 The Sapodilla Bay Hill Rock Carvings are a protected historical site.
 It is illegal to steal, damage, or add graffiti to any rock in the area.
 The creation of rock balancing stacks is considered to be disturbing the natural features and is prohibited.
 Violators will face fines and criminal prosecution.